zapiiweb/zapeexOLD/replit.md

 - **JavaScript**: jQuery 3.7.1 for DOM manipulation.
 - **Styling**: Custom HSL-based CSS architecture with CSS custom properties for theming (light/dark mode support, modular color system).
 - **Components**: Slick Carousel, WOW.js for animations, Flatpickr for date selection, iziToast for notifications, and a custom Markdown parser.
+- **UI Features**: Collapsible sidebar menu with localStorage persistence, smooth transitions, and hover-expand functionality on desktop (visible only on screens >991px).

 ### Real-time & Messaging
 - **Real-time**: Pusher for WebSocket communication and Laravel's broadcasting system.